List of The Pretender characters: Broots

-A computer genius who works at The Centre with Miss Parker and Sydney to track down the Pretender, Jarod, and return him to The Centre.
-According to the episode, "Road Trip" (season 4), when he was 12, Broots had the measles and had to be kept in quarantine in the hospital during that Summer, and that he has a brother.
-Despite both the unsettling atmosphere of the Centre and unsavory nature of his work, Broots is a fairly hapless yet emotionally stable individual who, while being somewhat lacking in actual relationships with women, is devoted to his daughter, Debbie, whom he raises alone.
+A computer genius, he works at the Centre with Miss Parker and Sydney to track down Jarod, and return him to the Centre.
+According to the episode, "Road Trip" (season four), when he was 12, Broots had the measles and had to be kept in quarantine in the hospital during that summer, and that he has a brother.
+Despite both the unsettling atmosphere of the Centre and unsavory nature of his work, Broots is a fairly hapless, yet emotionally stable individual, who while being somewhat lacking in actual relationships with women, is devoted to his daughter, Debbie, whom he raises alone.
 Despite the goings-on at the Centre, he 'sold [his] soul' to work there, and continues to work there, all for Debbie's sake.
-He is divorced from Debbie's mother, who is a gambling addict, and has sole custody of Debbie as of the events of "Past Sim" in season 2.
-Despite her outward contempt for him, Miss Parker does have a certain respect for Broots (she will allow nobody but herself to abuse him), especially after he stands up to her in the Season 1 episode "Bomb Squad".
-To his surprise, he has worked with Jarod three times: to find the missing Miss Parker and Sydney (Season 1: "Jaroldo"), to repay Jarod for helping him gain custody of his daughter (Season 2: "Past Sim") and to stop Damien when Broots was on the run after having witnessed Damien's slaughter of the personnel at a Centre information annex (Season 3: "Betrayal", in which both he and Jarod admit to having respect for each other).
+He is divorced from Debbie's mother, who is a gambling addict, and has sole custody of Debbie as of the events of "Past Sim" in season two.
+Despite her outward contempt for him, Miss Parker does have a certain respect for Broots (she will allow nobody but herself to abuse him), especially after he stands up to her in the season-one episode "Bomb Squad".
+To his surprise, he has worked with Jarod three times: to find the missing Miss Parker and Sydney (season one: "Jaroldo"), to repay Jarod for helping him gain custody of his daughter (season two: "Past Sim"), and to stop Damien when Broots was on the run after having witnessed Damien's slaughter of the personnel at a Centre information annex (season three: "Betrayal", in which both Jarod and he admit to having respect for each other).